Elodvd/Elodvd/README.md

 ### I'm a web developer specialized in React

-- 👯 I’m looking for a job as front-end developer - in which I can use React
-- 🔭 I’m currently working on web development personnal projects
-- 🌱 I’m currently switch from Windows to Linux to gain in efficiency
-- 🌱 I am currently learning more about hosting

 - ⚡ I chose to reconvert in web development because I want a job that I love to do everyday !